YashMhn/YashMhn/README.md

 - **Java** [Currently learning]

 ## 🚀 Projects
-- Currently working on new projects—stay tuned!
+- Currently working on new projects, stay tuned!

 ## 🌱 Learning & Growing
 I’m always looking to learn, collaborate, and build meaningful solutions.
 If you share similar interests or have opportunities for students, feel free to connect!